milanaleksic/hostchecker/README.md

 ## What it's all about

-This tiny CLI app verification of services.
+This tiny CLI app is meant to verify state of services in multiple nodes.
+Properly used, it should be able to block execution of long-running Acceptance Tests on a cluster which wasn't properly set up (maybe Chef disn't restart services?
+Maybe there is not enough space on disk? ...)

 It was meant to block execution of tests if deployment wasn't a full success.